javidombro/AlohaSalesforce/README.md

 ## Installation

-To run the application you need to have installed [.NET SDK](https://docs.microsoft.com/en-us/dotnet/core/install/windows).
+To run the application you need to have installed the [.NET SDK](https://docs.microsoft.com/en-us/dotnet/core/install/windows).

-Go to the solution folder and run the following commands:
+Once installed go to the solution folder and run the following commands:

 ```sh
 dotnet build